-To provide insights into the model hyperparameter configurations of the proposed 3D FAS-Unet version on 3D HVSMR-2016 datasets and 3D CHAOS-CT datasets, we also carry out a series of ablation experiments to investigate the influence of two key design variables, including the number of channels and the number of convolution blocks.
-The evaluation indicates that the network performs better with the configurations $p=32$, $\{k_l,k_m,k_r\}=\{3,6,2\}$ for 3D HVSMR-2016 datasets and $\{3,5,2\}$ for 3D CHAOS-CT datasets as default.
-Here, we don't detail these comparisons.
+To provide insights into the model hyperparameter configurations of the proposed 3D FAS-UNet version on the 3D HVSMR-2016 datasets and 3D CHAOS-CT datasets, we also carried out a series of ablation experiments to investigate the influence of two key design variables, the number of channels and the number of convolutional blocks.
+The~evaluation indicated that the network performed better with the configurations $p=32$, $\{k_l,k_m,k_r\}=\{3,6,2\}$ for the 3D HVSMR-2016 datasets and $\{3,5,2\}$ for the 3D CHAOS-CT datasets as the default.
+Here, we do not detail these comparisons.

-Finally, we illustrate that the hyperparameter configurations of the proposed FAS-Unet on each datasets throughout all experiments are shown in Table \ref{concfas}.
+Finally, we illustrate the hyperparameter configurations of the proposed FAS-UNet on each dataset throughout all experiments, as shown in Table~\ref{concfas}.